franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu3.png' width='200'>

-In 'Send Window' you get a list of all windows on the current mSpace and the mSpaces you can send the window to:
+Selecting 'Send Window' you get a list of all windows on the current mSpace and the mSpaces you can send the window to:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu4.png' width='350'>